walnuthq/noir-static-analyzer/README.md

 - **ACIR** (potential future analysis): [ACIR repository](https://github.com/noir-lang/noir/tree/master/acvm-repo)

 ## Contribution
-This is an early PoC and welcomes feedback or contributions.
+Contributions are welcome!
 Feel free to open issues or pull requests in the [GitHub repository](https://github.com/walnuthq/noir-static-analyzer).

 ## Appendix A: Lint Descriptions

 ### Unused or Redundant Code Lints

 1. **Unused Function**
    Detect functions that are never called anywhere.
-This was already implemented in the Noir analyzer PoC (e.g. flagging a helper function that isn’t referenced) and is similar to Rust’s `dead_code` lint.
+This is already implemented in the Noir Analyzer (e.g. flagging a helper function that isn’t referenced) and is similar to Rust’s `dead_code` lint.
    Removing unused functions reduces code size and audit surface.
 If the function is intended for future use or an external call, developers can annotate it (once Noir supports an attribute similar to `#[allow(dead_code)]`).

 2. **Unused Variable/Value**